 Finally, manual distractions occur when a driver's hands or legs are occupied with a task other than driving the vehicle.
 For example, a manual distraction may be taking your hands off the wheel to dig through a purse.
 Or a cognitive distraction could occur by having a phone conversation.

-Perhaps the most popular example of distracted driving is texting while driving.
+Perhaps the most popular example of distracted driving in Texas is texting while driving.
 Texting while driving poses perhaps the most serious threat because it causes all three forms of distracted driving (visual, cognitive, and manual).
 This combination of impairment is akin to driving while under the influence.

 Texting can take the driver's eyes off the road for an entire five seconds.
 While five seconds may not sound like a very long time, if a car is traveling at 55 mph, it will travel the entire length of a football field in those five brief seconds.
 This significantly reduces a driver's ability to make quick decisions based on the road conditions in front of them.